Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 - First way: the physics engine runs on the client side, which periodically synchronizes with the authoritative server.
 - Second way: the physics engine runs on the server side only and the positional and rotational data for all the players in a world are transmitted to all the clients.
 In other words, the clients are pure renderers.

 This project includes the implementation of an HTML5 client for the demo.
-The page uses the <b>JavaScript Client API for Lightstreamer</b> to handle the communication with Lightstreamer Server.
+The page uses the <b>Web Client API for Lightstreamer</b> to handle the communication with Lightstreamer Server.

 ### HTML Client